ocrmypdf/OCRmyPDF/README.rst

    pyvenv venv
    source venv/bin/activate
    cd OCRmyPDF
-   pip3 install -e .
+   pip3 install .

-If your platform does not have ``pip3``, make sure that Python 3.4+ and the `pip` package are installed.
+However, ``ocrmypdf`` will only be accessible on the system PATH after you activate the virtual environment.

 To run the program::